Richmond-Miles Museum

 Built around 1822, the Graves-Florance-Gatewood House is formally named for its owners in chronological order; but, until converted into a museum, it simply was referred to as the Gatewood House.
 The house was built by the prominent Graves family, which at one time owned all the land around the Square in Yanceyville and radiating out for miles.
 In 1880, the Florance family purchased the house and it remained in that family until acquired by the CCHA.
 The structure became known as the Gatewood House when John Yancey Gatewood (1893-1954) married Mary Lea Florance (1903-1995), daughter of the second owner, Thomas Jefferson Florance (1858-1926).
 Mary Lea Florance was born in the house in 1903, and a plaque outside the room in which she was born commemorates the event.
 The building served as a residence, a school, and possibly a small hotel.
 That it was constructed in parts over time is attested to by the many "ghostmarks" throughout the structure, which show the various stages of construction.
 The age and historical importance of the house made its use as a museum almost inevitable.

-Here is a "technical" description of the building by professional architectural historian Ruth Little in her 1979 An Inventory of Historic Architecture: Caswell County, North Carolina:
+Here is a "technical" description of the building by professional architectural historians Tony P. Wrenn and Ruth Little in their 1979 An Inventory of Historic Architecture: Caswell County, North Carolina:

 Gatewood House.
 Early 19th century.
 Two-story frame house with four exterior end brick chimneys, apparently built in the early 19th century and remodelled during both Greek Revival and late Victorian periods.
 In the mid-19th century it is said to have been a hotel run by the Jones brothers.